by Mike Retzlaff

 A few years later, I realized that I had rediscovered a piece of old German brewing hardware called a trubsack.
 The original mesh bags look like a conical minnow net and work in exactly the same way but strain out hops and trub instead of minnows.

 Most brewers today seem to use the whirlpool technique to collect “clean” wort for the fermenter.
-This effect was discovered many years ago but got started commercially around 1960 and has gained popularity among most brewers; home and commercial.
+This effect was discovered many years ago but was applied to commercial brewing around 1960 and has gained popularity among most brewers; home and commercial.
 It seems quite appropriate for commercial brewers as it is less liable to hot side aeration than the old hop back (aka hop jack).
 All sorts of innovative designs are now built into many new high-end homebrew kettles.
-Brewers also add hops to the whirlpool which augments the addition of flavor and aroma without the extra IBUs; something formerly done in the hop back.
+Brewers also add hops to the whirlpool which augments flavor and aroma without the extra IBUs; something formerly done in the hop back.
 My observations, of most home brewers who whirlpool, indicate that they don’t deliver a cleaner wort to their fermenter than I do with the old trubsack so I don’t have any incentive to change.
 I’m not that set in my ways but I’ve never felt the compulsion to do things just because “everybody else is doing it.”
 I suspect the technique of BIAB (Brew In A Bag) is an adaptation of Dave Line’s suggested technique in his “The Big Book of Brewing” back in the late 1970’s.
 His nylon mesh bag technique was pre-boil but I’ve adapted it to post-boil.

 The fine mesh nylon bags I use are 18¾” X 19” supplied by BSG (Brewers Supply Group) and are usually readily available from your local homebrew supplier or a multitude of on-line retailers.
 They snugly fit the rim of my 5 gallon plastic ZAPAP upper pail.